Tammam Salam: Later politics

 In the general elections of 1992, Salam was a candidate, but later he withdrew his candidacy as a protest over the Syrian dominance in Lebanon.
 His boycott aimed at supporting the Lebanese Christians in an attempt to preserve the sectarian balance in the country.
 Salam was first elected to the parliament in the 1996 elections from Beirut as an independent candidate.
 However Salam lost his seat in the general elections held in 2000.
 He did not run for office in the 2005 general elections.

 He was appointed minister of culture in the cabinet led by Prime Minister Fouad Siniora on 11 July 2008.
 Salam also won his seat in the general elections held in 2009.
 He entered an electoral alliance with Saad Hariri and became part of his list in Beirut's third district.
 Salam was an independent member of the Lebanese parliament.
 In addition, he was part of the Lebanon First bloc in the parliament, but not a member of any political party, making him a centrist figure.

 On 30 September 2015 President Tammam Salam addressed the United Nations General Assembly during general debates, attended other events both within the UN and beyond, met with various world leaders.

 Premiership

-Following the resignation of Najib Mikati as prime minister on 23 March 2013, Salam was designated as a consensus Prime Minister.
+Following the resignation of Najib Mikati as prime minister on 23 March 2013, Salam was designated as a consensus prime minister.
 The 14 March Alliance officially nominated Salam as prime minister.
 Salam was tasked with forming a government on 6 April 2013 after garnering 124 votes out of 128 parliament members.
 On 15 February 2014, he announced the formation of a new government of 24 ministers.

-In 2014, Salam became the acting president after the Parliament failed to elected a new one to succeed Michel Suleiman.
+In 2014, Salam's cabinet took over the presidency, as per the constitution, since Parliament failed to elected a new one to succeed Michel Suleiman.
 Two years later, Michel Aoun was elected an took office, which led to his resignation and the forming of a new government.